Finite temperature $0^{-+}$ glueball spectrum from non-susy D3 brane of Type IIB string theory

-Now-a-days, the lattice approach \cite{Lepage:1992xa,Bernard:2001av} is very popular to deal with the confined regime of QCD.
-The lattice calculations have found the glueball spectrum at various dimensions for both the quenched and unquenched QCD \cite{Rajagopal:1992qz,Mathieu:2008me,Gregory:2012hu, Chen:2005mg,Morningstar:1999rf}.
-They have also calculated various meson spectrum, scattering amplitude \cite{Dudek:2012xn} etc. Although the lattice approach is restricted with the technical limitations like the finiteness and discreteness of the lattice and it is not able to study the dynamical properties.
-At the late $90$s, after the formulation of the AdS/CFT correspondence \cite{Maldacena:1997re, Aharony:1999ti}, we have seen various strongly coupled gauge theory can be studied from holographic gravity background.
-In string theory, the AdS/CFT correspondence is strong/weak duality with respect to the coupling constant of the corresponding theories.
+In recent times, the lattice approach \cite{Lepage:1992xa,Bernard:2001av} is very popular to deal with the confined regime of QCD.
+The lattice calculations have found the glueball spectrum in various dimensions for both the quenched and the unquenched QCD \cite{Rajagopal:1992qz,Mathieu:2008me,Gregory:2012hu, Chen:2005mg,Morningstar:1999rf}.
+They have also calculated various meson spectrum, scattering amplitude \cite{Dudek:2012xn} etc., although the lattice approach has some technical limitations like the finiteness and discreteness of the lattice and is not suitable to study the dynamics.
+In the late $90$s, after the formulation of the AdS/CFT correspondence \cite{Maldacena:1997re, Aharony:1999ti}, we have seen various strongly coupled gauge theories can be studied from holographic gravity background.
+In string theory, the AdS/CFT correspondence is a strong/weak duality with respect to the coupling constant of the corresponding theories.
 The strongly coupled gauge theory corresponds to weakly coupled supergravity.
 So when we study holographic QCD in gauge/string duality, we always deal with strongly coupled gauge theory.
-Thus the asymptotic freedom or the asymptotically free theory is not accessible \cite{Polchinski:2001tt} from the holographic method.
-But other properties of QCD like confinement, RG flow, gluon condensate \cite{Constable:1999ch,Babington:2003vm,Csaki:2006ji} and various properties of QGP \cite{Liu:2006he,CasalderreySolana:2011us,Chakraborty:2017wdh} can be studied from dual gravity background.
-So proper holographic approach for low energy QCD is a significant study in high energy physics and also a non-trivial application of string theory.
+Thus the asymptotic freedom is not accessible \cite{Polchinski:2001tt} from the holographic method.
+But other properties of QCD like confinement, RG flow, gluon condensate \cite{Constable:1999ch,Babington:2003vm,Csaki:2006ji} and various properties of QGP \cite{Liu:2006he,CasalderreySolana:2011us,Chakraborty:2017wdh} can be studied from dual gravity backgrounds.
+So a proper holographic approach for low energy QCD is quite significant to study the high energy particle physics and also is a non-trivial application of string theory.